February 19, 2014

 Moreover, gold mining is an economic driver.
 In 2014, the U.S. produced 211 tons of gold, bringing an estimated value of $8.6 billion to the U.S. economy.
 Alaska and Nevada are the nation’s top producing states of gold and home to National Mining Association member companies Coeur Mining, Hecla Mining, Kinross, Newmont and Barrick, which support not only their local communities by bringing high-wage jobs, but also our national economy.
 Take Hecla for example, Mayor Merrill Sanford of Juneau, Alaska, recently discussed Hecla’s contributions to her community, emphasizing the 800 direct and indirect mining jobs that have been created in the past 20 years and its contributions of more than three-quarters of a billion dollars to the Alaskan economy.

-To learn more from WGC’s report on gold’s contributions to the global economy, click here and learn more about gold’s uses in everyday life in our infographic below.
+Learn more about gold’s uses in everyday life in our infographic below.